Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Galerkin discretisation

-where $a > 0$ is fixed.
-In analogy with the canonical form for the singularly perturbed planar fold studied in \cite{KruSzm3}, we refer to $u$ and $v$ as the fast and slow variables, respectively, in \eqref{eq:initial_problem}.
+The starting point for our analysis is the singularly perturbed system of PDEs in \eqref{eq:initial_problem}.
+In analogy with the canonical form for the singularly perturbed planar fold studied in \cite{KruSzm3}, we refer to $u$ and $v$ therein as the fast and slow variables, respectively.
 The functions $H^u$ and $H^v$ are assumed to be smooth and of the form